notion-enhancer/notion-enhancer/README.md

 ## installation

 > **if you are using a Debian-based or RPM-based Linux distribution,** you can install pre-enhanced packages from [notion-linux](https://github.com/davidbailey00/notion-linux), instead of following these instructions.
 >
+> **if you are using Arch or derivatives like Manjaro**, you can install [notion-app-enhanced](https://aur.archlinux.org/packages/notion-app-enhanced/) which is pre-enhanced and doesn't require any additional steps to get working.
+>
 > **if you are updating from v0.7.0 or earlier,** things have changed, more information is available
 > in this [update guide](UPDATING.md). please read that before following these instructions.